 The RockShox Recon is far from a nice fork.
 But it works.

-Fork — The 120mm RockShox Recon RL fork has 32mm steel stanchions.
+The 120mm RockShox Recon RL fork has 32mm steel stanchions.
 The only external adjustments are low-speed compression/lockout and several clicks of rebound.
-There is no mistaking the Recon for a RockShox Pike or Fox 32 or 34, but it is no doubt serviceable.
+There is no mistaking the Recon for a RockShox Pike or Fox 32 or 34, but it works.

-Wheels and Tires — Our test bike rolls on WTB Scraper rims with a 40mm inner diameter.
+Our test bike rolls on WTB Scraper rims with a 40mm inner diameter.
 The rims are laced to Shimano Deore hubs.
 The wide rims make for a fantastic tire profile.
-Shimano Deore hubs are fine but the engagement is poor.
+Shimano Deore hubs are fine, but the freehub engagement is poor.

 We like the precision that the 2.8-inch Maxxis Rekon tires offer.